DurtyFree/Df.EntityFrameworkCore.Oracle/README.md

 Here is a console application sample for accessing a Oracle database using Entity Framework:

-② Put `Citms.EntityFrameworkCore.Oracle` into your project's `.csproj` file
+② Put `Df.EntityFrameworkCore.Oracle` into your project's `.csproj` file
 ```xml
 <Project Sdk="Microsoft.NET.Sdk">